Download PDF version of Guide for Authors here.

 Individuals should be listed as authors only if they 1) made a substantial contribution to the conception and design of the study, the acquisition of the data used in the study, or the analysis and interpretation of that data; 2) were involved in drafting or revising the manuscript critically for important intellectual content; and 3) will have an opportunity to approve subsequent revisions of the manuscript, including the version to be published.
 All three conditions must be met.
 Each individual listed as an author must have participated sufficiently to take public responsibility for the work.
 Acquisition of funding, the collection of data, or general supervision of the research team does not, alone, justify authorship.

 For multi-institutional studies, the individual who headed the study should be listed as an author, along with individuals who provided assistance with pathologic studies (eg, review of gross and histologic specimens) and statistical analyses and any other individual who had a substantial impact on the study design or made a unique contribution to the study.
 Individuals who submitted case material should be listed as authors only if they contributed at least 10% of the cases included in the study; otherwise, they should be listed in the acknowledgments.
-Any change in the author list or its order is not allowed after submitting.
+Any change in the author list or its order is not allowed after submitting it.

 Acknowledgments can be used to identify important specific contributions from individuals who do not qualify for authorship.
 In particular, individuals who have contributed intellectually to the study or report but whose contributions do not justify authorship may be named and their function or contribution described.
 In general, this includes individuals who provided technical assistance (eg, individuals who performed special tests or research) and individuals who provided assistance with statistical analyses.
 Acknowledgments should not include individuals whose only contribution to the study or report involved the routine performance of their normal job duties and who did not offer any unusual intellectual contribution or technical expertise.
 The acknowledgments should not be used simply as a method of expressing gratitude to individuals who had a minor role in the study.
 Acknowledgments of nonspecific groups (eg, the intensive care unit technicians) and unidentifiable groups (eg, the anonymous contributors) are not allowed.
 Individuals named in the acknowledgments must have given their permission to the authors to be listed, because readers may infer their endorsement of the data and conclusions.